Hydroidolina: Anatomy and morphology

 Cnidarians are united by the common characteristic of having a specialized cell called a cnidocyte, which contains an explosive organelle called a cnidocyst, or stinging cell.
 In Hydrozoans, the cnidocysts are formed from interstitial stem cells in the ectoderm and are used for prey capture and anti-predator defense.

 Cnidarians are known to occur in two body forms: the polyp form which is benthic and "stalk-like," and the medusae form, which is commonly known as the "bell" form.

 Polyp forms are sessile as adults, with a single opening (the mouth/anus) to the digestive cavity facing up with tentacles surrounding it.
 Medusa forms are motile, with the mouth and tentacles hanging down from an umbrella-shaped bell.

-Though some outlier Hydrozoans go through a polyploid (polyp) and medusa stage, Hydroidolina, which comprises almost all hydrozoans, goes through an asexual polypoid stage where the polyp fixed to a substrate and a sexual hydroid stage varying from free-swimming medusa to a gonophore that remains attached to the polyp.
+Though some outlier Hydrozoans go through a polypoid (polyp) and medusa stage, Hydroidolina, which comprises almost all hydrozoans, goes through an asexual polypoid stage where the polyp fixed to a substrate and a sexual hydroid stage varying from free-swimming medusa to a gonophore that remains attached to the polyp.

 An important characteristic of the Hydroidolina is the presence and formation of an exoskeleton.
 The exoskeleton varies in chemical composition, structural rigidity, thickness, and coverage within the different regions of the colony and protects the coenosarc of the polypoid stage.
 It originates as epidermal secretions, with the exosarc being produced first by glandular epidermal cells.
 The exoskeleton can either be bilayered and contain both the exosarc (outer layer) and perisarc (inner layer) or corneous (just perisarc).
 The exoskeleton contains anchoring structures such as desmocytes and "perisarc extensions."